bmatsuo/dpll/README.md

 #dpll

-DPLL satisfiability solver based on [MiniSAT](https://github.com/niklasso/minisat).
+DPLL satisfiability solver based on [MiniSat](https://github.com/niklasso/minisat).

+The goal of the DPLL is to provide a library that applications can use for constraint solving.
+A command line program is provided though it should not be expected to outperform MiniSat.

 ##License (MIT)